Sage-Bionetworks/PythonEmbedInR/README.md

 ## NOTES
 ### Python 3
-Through api changes in Python 3 the function `execfile` is no longer available, the PythonInR package provides a `execfile` function following the typical [workaround](http://www.diveintopython3.net/porting-code-to-python-3-with-2to3.html#execfile).
+Due to api changes in Python 3 the function `execfile` is no longer available.
+The PythonInR package provides a `execfile` function following the typical [workaround](http://www.diveintopython3.net/porting-code-to-python-3-with-2to3.html#execfile).
 ```python
 def execfile(filename):